ComradeTurtle/wifinder/README.md

 ## Notes

-- ESP32-S3 promiscuous scanning is 2.4 GHz only.
+- ESP32 scanning in this project is 2.4 GHz only.

 ## ESP8266 slave node firmware (for C6 master)